markteehan/file-chunk-connectors/README.md

 #### Deploy the Source/Sink connectors using the tarball
 The file-chunk-tarballs repo is a self-contained tarball (=zipfile) containing the stack components run Kafka connect with these connectors.
 The tarball contains an uploader and a downloader: the streaming service starts on windows or on linux.
 Elevated privileges (admin or root account) are not required: the service runs in a CMD window.
 See the repo for deployment instructions.

-## License
-The File Chunk connectors do not require a License for use.

 ## Configuration Properties
 For a complete list of configuration properties, see the specific connector documentation.